extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/using_ipfabric.rst

 ** Workflow Name: add_multihomed_endpoint_and_gw_evpn**

-The add_multihomed_endpoint_and_gw_evpn workflow automates the configuration of the edge ports of the BGP EVPN based IP fabric.
+The add_multihomed_endpoint_and_gw_evpn workflow automates the configuration of the edge ports of the BGP EVPN based IP Fabric.
 The workflow automates creation of port-channel interfaces (LAGs and vLAGs), configuration of the port-channel interface as access or trunk, creation and association of VLANs with the port-channel interfaces, validation of the port channel state as well as creation of layer 3 gateway using Anycast Gateway protocol on the vLAG pair or leaf switch and association of the layer 3 gateways with a VRF.

-Once Layer 3 VRF routing services are created in a BGP EVPN based IP fabric using Create_l3_tenant_evpn workflow, the connection of a network endpoint requiring layer 3 VRF routing services and a default gateway can be configured using this workflow.
+Once Layer 3 VRF routing services are created in a BGP EVPN based IP Fabric using Create_l3_tenant_evpn workflow, the connection of a network endpoint requiring layer 3 VRF routing services and a default gateway can be configured using this workflow.